This blog was originally published on April 7, 2020.

 - Delayed PST Budget 2020 Tax Changes: the scheduled April 1 increase to the provincial carbon tax, as well as the new PST registration requirements on e-commerce and the implementation of PST on sweetened carbonated drinks, will be delayed.

 - Reduced School Tax: On April 16, 2020 further reductions to the school property tax rate for commercial properties were announced, resulting in an average 25% reduction in property tax bills.
 This is further to the 50% reduction to the provincial school property tax rate that was originally announced for property classes 4, 5 and 6.
+The date that late penalties will begin to apply has also been postponed to October 1, 2020 to allow businesses more time to pay their reduced property tax without penalty.

 - Supply Products and Services to Support B.C.’s COVID-19 Response: the B.C. government is looking for both medical and non-medical products and services to help with the response.
 If you can donate or supply priority products you are invited to submit an offer here.